TebibuS/BBBdatagetsbetter/README.md

 The scripts in this repository are designed for processing and validating data from the BBB (Better Business Bureau) database.
 They help in data deduplication, merging, cleaning, normalizing, and matching records with an external, more up-to-date database.

+## Setting Up the Project

+To set up the project, take the data in the one drive and paste it into the `Data` folder.
+Additionally, take the `.env` and place it in the root directory of the project.

 ## Requirements

 Install all the dependencies listed in the `requirements.txt` file.